AkileshSaravanan/E-commerce-recommendation-system/README.md

 # AUTHOR = AKILESH S,

-The above listed codes and information are unique and it is open source to use,
+The above-listed codes and information are unique and it is open-source to use,

-We Done E-commerce Customer Recommendation Sytem using python,
+We have done an E-commerce Customer Recommendation system using python,

-The above files contains codes,
+The above files contain codes,

 Kalasalingam Academy of Research and Education,